 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: During the last decade, sorafenib, a multikinase inhibitor, has emerged as the only systemic agent available for the treatment of patients with unresectable hepatocellular carcinoma.
 However, in recent years, lenvatinib, which is a different multikinase inhibitor, was shown to be non-inferior compared to sorafenib.
-Despite several negative phase III trials, novel drugs with similar, but not overlapping, properties have been recently shown to improve patient outcomes, thereby confirming the role of a sustained anti-angiogenic inhibition in further lines of treatment.
+Despite several negative phase III trials, novel drugs with similar, but not overlapping, properties have been recently shown to improve patient outcomes, thereby confirming the role of sustained anti-angiogenic inhibition in further lines of treatment.
 Here, we will discuss the results of the positive phase III trials of regorafenib, cabozantinib, and ramucirumab in patients failing sorafenib.

 Personeni N, Pressiani T, Bozzarelli S, Rimassa L. Targeted agents for second-line treatment of advanced hepatocellular carcinoma.
 World J Gastrointest Oncol 2019; In press